-4 Domestic arbitration and UNCITRAL
+Domestic arbitration and UNCITRAL

-Is your domestic arbitration law based on the UNCITRAL Model Law?
+4 Is your domestic arbitration law based on the UNCITRAL Model Law?
 What are the major differences between your domestic arbitration law and the UNCITRAL Model Law?

-The ICA Law declares in the preamble that it takes into account the provisions of the UNCITRAL Model Law of 1985.
-Therefore, the ICA Law mirrors the UNCITRAL Model Law of 1985.
-However, though directly provided in the text, the ICA Law does not reflect the 2006 amendments to the UNCITRAL Model Law.
+The ICA Law declares in the preamble that it takes into account the provisions of the UNCITRAL Model Law of 1985 and therefore mirrors it.
+Although directly provided in the text, the ICA Law does not reflect the 2006 amendments to the UNCITRAL Model Law.

-The Arbitration Law, being structured almost in the same manner as the ICA Law, also follows the UNCITRAL Model Law with certain deviations and additions.
+The Arbitration Law, being structured in almost the same manner as the ICA Law, also follows the UNCITRAL Model Law, with certain deviations and additions.

-5 Mandatory provisions
+Mandatory provisions

-What are the mandatory domestic arbitration law provisions on procedure from which parties may not deviate?
+5 What are the mandatory domestic arbitration law provisions on procedure from which parties may not deviate?